 The American Marketing Association reports that an attractive scent can entice customers to stay up to 44 percent longer in a business.
 Certain scents can induce hunger, increase alertness and encourage purchases — but why?

 Smell is the strongest of our senses and is directly linked to the parts of the brain that control memory and emotion.
 For this reason, scents can influence involuntary reactions and opinions.
-For example, a Brown University study found that women experienced more heightened brain activity when smelling a perfume they associated with a positive memory than when given any other sensory cue.
+For example, a Brown University study found that females experienced more heightened brain activity when smelling a women’s perfume they associated with a positive memory than when given any other sensory cue.
 This indicates that smell could be more powerful in evoking memory and emotion than even sight.

 Types of Scent Marketing